jenkinsci/analysis-core-plugin/CutomPrioritiesREADME.txt

 	6. The getPriorityName() method should return the corresponding name of this enum

 Using your custom Priority Enum :

+	* When creating the ParserResult make sure to set your Enum class in the constructor
+	*
 	* You can create your own AnnotationsLabelProvider to provide custom tab labels.
 			To provide custom tab labels for your custom enum values you can override the initializePriorityLabels() method and add custom labels to the priorityLabels map